DFE-Digital/get-help-with-tech/app/views/devices_guidance/reset_your_wireless_router.md

 - [contact us](/get-support) if you’re still having difficulties

-##If you have a TP&#8209;Link or D&#8209;Link router
+##If you have a TP-Link or D-Link router

-If you have a TP-Link or D-Link router, you can reset your router and insert another SIM card at any time.
-If you choose to do this before 31 July 2021, your router will no longer receive data from DfE.
+If you have a TP&#8209;Link or D&#8209;Link router, you can reset your router and insert another SIM card at any time.
+If you choose to do this before <span class="app-no-wrap">31 July 2021</span>, your router will no longer receive data from DfE.

 Using another SIM card will remove the content filters.
 Read our [safeguarding guidance](/devices/safeguarding-for-device-users) and information for parents and carers on [keeping children safe online](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online).